Sambruk/streamflow-core/webclient/readme.md

 ## Quick way to get the application up and running

+Initialize the submodule containing the design

+    git submodule update --init

 Clone the repo and checkout the develop branch

     git checkout develop